 A task which only persons with sufficient experience with life as well as with people are capable of.
 This experience – or the wisdom that comes from such experience – is something which only older people can have.

 According to the American understanding of judicial power, paragraph laws play a minor part.
-Case law is so difficult precisely because it concern situations which are not found in a German book of federal law.
+Case law is so difficult precisely because it concerns situations which are not found in a German book of federal law.

 This is why American judges must be older people who are truly good and wise.
 Their process too involves stringent scientific methods of analysis, not unlike German paragraph laws.
 These, from the American perspective, can not deliver more than just the pure facts.